-Fredericks’ Televac® and ETI vacuum measurement brands offer the most innovative and proven vacuum technology on the market including analog vacuum gauges, digital vacuum gauges, vacuum sensors, and vacuum controllers, which cover the entire pressure measurement range from atmosphere (1000 Torr) to ultra-high vacuum/UHV (10-11 Torr).
+Fredericks’ Televac® and ETI vacuum measurement brands offer the most innovative and proven vacuum technology on the market including analog and digital vacuum gauges, vacuum sensors, and vacuum controllers, covering the entire vacuum measurement range from just above atmosphere (1000 Torr) to ultra-high vacuum/UHV (10-11 Torr).
 Televac® also offers pressure measurement up to 10,000 Torr (13 bar).
 Used in industries ranging from heat treat and vacuum furnaces to national labs and research and development, our vacuum technology is designed to match your needs for your vacuum system.
 A complete list of all of our vacuum technology is below.

-Vacuum controllers, vacuum gauges, cables, accessories, calibration and more for pressure measurement.
+Vacuum controllers, vacuum gauges, cables, accessories, calibration and more for vacuum and pressure measurement

 Televac Vacuum Controllers

-The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures portable vacuum controllers (also sometimes called vacuum gauge, or vacuum control unit, or vacuum pressure controller, see our handy terminology reference) for use with our 2A thermocouple gauges and DV4 and DV6 thermocouple gauges.
+The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures portable vacuum controllers (also sometimes called a vacuum control unit or vacuum pressure controller, see our handy terminology reference) for use with our 2A thermocouple gauges and DV4 and DV6 thermocouple gauges.
 We offer two types of portable vacuum pressure controllers; digital vacuum controllers (which have a digital display) and analog vacuum controllers (which have an analog display).

-The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures active vacuum gauges (also called analog vacuum gauges and digital vacuum gauges) that combine Televac®’s passive gauges (also called vacuum sensors) and controlling electronics into one compact unit for pressure measuerment.
+The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures active gauges (also called analog or digital gauges) that combine Televac®’s passive gauges (also called vacuum sensors) and controlling electronics into one compact unit for pressure measurement.

-Our digital vacuum gauges and analog vacuum gauges cover the entire practical vacuum range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.
+Our active gauges cover the entire practical vacuum range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.